Answer a few questions and your document is created automatically.

 The document will not be reviewed by a lawyer to ensure that the legal content applies to the personal situation of the parties.
 In order to review the particulars of any final agreement, it will be necessary to instruct a lawyer.
 For assistance finalising, reviewing and executing a deed, advice should be sought from a lawyer who is regulated by an approved regulator in the legal services sector.
 It is possible to search for a lawyer using the Law Society – find a solicitor webpage.

-If the parties choose to make the agreement as a deed, they will need to seek legal advice.
+The parties will need to seek legal advice.
 The legal advisor will advise of their costs in advance.

 If the parties would like to make an application to the Court for a child maintenance agreement to be converted into a legally binding court order, there will be a court fee involved.